-Welcome to hubXchange’s West Coast Hybrid Oncology Companion Diagnostics Xchange 2022, bringing together executives from pharma and biotech to address and find solutions to the key issues faced in genomics-led oncology precision medicine strategies.
+Welcome to hubXchange’s West Coast Hybrid Oncology Companion Diagnostics Xchange 2022, bringing together executives from pharma and biotech to address and find solutions to the key issues faced in developing oncology companion diagnostics.

 Discussion topics will cover Clinical Biomarkers, Clinical Development and Liquid Biopsies.

 Take advantage of this unique highly interactive meeting format designed for maximum engagement, collaboration and networking with your peers.

 Please note this is a HYBRID meeting.
 Participants can join in-person and virtually.
 All Covid protocols will be adhered to.

 Venue Details: DoubleTree by Hilton San Francisco Airport, 835 Airport Blvd, Burlingame CA 94010-9949

 Opening Address & Keynote: Easing the Complexity of CDx Development

 - Review strategies for early through late stage CDx development

 - Overview of post-commercialization programs at NeoGenomics and their benefits